Eating Disorder Holiday Tips

 Second, I prepared before I went to Thanksgiving day by doing two things.
 I ate a snack and I took five deep breaths in and out through my nose.
 The last thing I wanted was to be obsessing over food and my body.
 I wanted to be present, so I prepared before I went by filling my tummy and calming my mind.

 Of all the eating disorder holiday tips, this is my favorite and most powerful.
 The third thing I did to minimize anxiety was choosing where to shift my focus.
 My sister had just given birth to a baby boy a couple months prior to this Thanksgiving.
 I asked her if I could take care of him during the day – feed him, change him and hold him.
 Giving my energy to something outside of myself was magical.

 Finally, I had a plan for when Thanksgiving was ‘over’.
 This was absolutely key to surviving holidays with an eating disorder.
 I asked my mom if I could stay the night at her house and if we could play a game after everyone left.
 After the game, I made myself tea, watched a show and went to sleep.
 I PLANNED for the AFTER.
-I knew I might be uncomfortable physically after meal time and I didn’t want to leave my plans up to chance.
+I knew I might be uncomfortable physically after meal time (if you anticipate this, you might read: 3 Tips to Sitting With Fullness) and I didn’t want to leave my plans up to chance.

 I hope these eating disorder holiday tips give some hope for this Thanksgiving.
 Come up with a game plan before the holidays, before a triggering event or a particular day you have anxiety over.
 Planning for it – before it starts and after it is over – can provide certainty, clarity and lead to not only surviving holidays with an eating disorder, but also enjoying the holidays.